Peralada

 The original wooden beam of the roof is re-used as a bench in the entrance area.

-Three new facades of the patio are plastered and have regular openings of the same size to differentiate them from the original geometry and materiality.
+The three new façades of the patio are plastered and have regular openings of the same size to differentiate them from the original geometry and materials.

-The original south façade maintains its original openings, only a door is added on the right hand side connecting the exterior with the multi-purpose space.
+The original south façade maintains its original openings, only a door has been added on the right- hand side, connecting the exterior with the multi-purpose space.

-It also maintains the exposed brickwork and is partially plastered to cover areas where the original brickwork was of poorer quality.
+It also maintains the exposed brickwork, but has been partially plastered to cover areas where the original brickwork was of poorer quality.

-In summary this project is a play of materials, geometries, light, textures, past and present, in a new home that provides comfort and remains connected to its surroundings and the roots of this unique ensemble.
+In summary: this project is a play of materials, geometries, light, textures, past and present, in a new home that provides comfort while remaining connected to its surroundings and the roots of this unique ensemble.